apache/yunikorn-site/docs/api/scheduler.md

 checksum: [173,7,83,162,71,12,24,54,61,72,195,227,207,95,85,14,128,101,107,7,112,214,125,208,136,131,212,118,44,191,90,222]
 ```
 **Note:** the checksum is the base configuration checksum on top of what we want to make the changes.
-If the provisioned checksum differs from the actual scheduler checksum, the configuration update will fail.
+If the provided checksum in the request differs from the base version, the configuration update will fail.
+This is to avoid applying any unintentional changes to the running version.
+Subsequently, the client needs to retrieve the latest version from the scheduler and send another update with the up-to-date checksum.

 ### Failure response